How to export your Mod for GIANTS Editor

 Installing the I3D exporter plugin

 GIANTS Software has an installer that dramatically simplifies the process of getting the I3D exporter plugin to work in 3ds Max.
-You can find the installer in the SDK folder where Farming Simulator is installed on your computer (or your Downloads folder if you got the latest version from the GDN).
+You can find the installer in the SDK folder where the Farming Simulator is installed on your computer (or your Downloads folder if you got the latest version from the GDN).
 The file name of the installer should be something like max_i3d_export_6.0.0.exe.
 When you run it, you should get a window like the one in:

 The installer should be able to find where you’ve installed 3ds Max on your computer and provide a checkbox to ensure that’s where you want the plugin to go.
 Click the Install button.
 When the installation is complete, you can start or restart 3ds Max to use the exporter.